-Jason Ashley is an Assistant Analyst on the Domestic Team at Greenberg Quinlan Rosner.
+Jason Ashley is an Analyst on the Domestic Team at Greenberg Quinlan Rosner.
 Since joining the firm as an intern, Jason has contributed to projects on campaign finance reform, gun reform, and reproductive health.
 Jason has also done research for local and congressional campaigns in New York, Nevada, New Hampshire, Ohio, and Florida, among other states, as well as research in Canada.

 Prior to joining GQR, as a student at Syracuse University, Jason led an effort with elected officials, non-profit leaders, and members of the Syracuse community to develop a pilot plan to increase socio-economic integration of Onondaga County school districts.
 While at school Jason also worked on city council and congressional campaigns and spent six years as a Department Coordinator for Wegmans.
 He also held a yearlong internship in the Office of U.S. Senator Charles E. Schumer.